WeebNetsu/WeebNetsu/README.md

 ### Welcome! 🌱

-From South Africa comes the full stack developer Stephen.
+From South Africa comes the full stack developer, Stephen.

 - 🔭 I’m currently working on a background music player that works on-top of MPV.
 - 🌱 I’m currently learning Nim and Kotlin.